fiberwire/enome/src/operators/README.md

 # Operators
-functions that operate on genomes, nucleotides, or populations.
+functions that operate on genomes, genes, or populations.

 ## Table of Contents
 - [avgFitness](#avg-fitness)